Brendon Hartley: Early career

-He stayed with Carlin for the full F3 Euroseries in 2009, finishing eleventh despite missing two rounds due to Formula Renault 3.5 Series commitments.
+Hartley stayed with Carlin for the full F3 Euroseries in 2009, finishing eleventh despite missing two rounds due to Formula Renault 3.5 Series commitments.
 In that series, Hartley competed for the defending champion Tech 1 Racing team, and ended fifteenth in the championship.

-He was signed at Tech 1 for a full season of Formula Renault 3.5 in 2010, where he was partnered by Australian and fellow Red Bull Junior driver, Daniel Ricciardo.
+Hartley was signed at Tech 1 for a full season of Formula Renault 3.5 in 2010, where he was partnered by Australian and fellow Red Bull Junior driver, Daniel Ricciardo.
 During the series' summer break it was announced that Hartley had been dropped from the Red Bull Junior Team.
 His seat was taken by British Formula 3 championship leader Jean-Éric Vergne.

 Despite the loss of his Red Bull backing, Hartley made his GP2 Series début at Monza in September, replacing Vladimir Arabadzhiev at the Coloni team.
 He scored a point in the season finale at Yas Marina to place 27th in the championship.

 For 2011, Hartley returned to Formula Renault 3.5, driving alongside Jan Charouz for the Gravity–Charouz Racing team.
+With three podiums, Hartley placed seventh in the championship.
 He also returned to GP2 for the eighth round of the series at Spa-Francorchamps, replacing Kevin Mirocha and driving alongside Johnny Cecotto Jr. in the Ocean Racing Technology team, for whom he had tested before the start of the season.
-He finished in fifth place in his first race with the team, and 19th in the overall championship.
+He finished in fifth place in his first race with the team.

 Hartley began the 2012 season without a drive, but returned to Ocean for the second round of the championship in Bahrain in place of Jon Lancaster.
 After the two rounds in Bahrain, he was in turn replaced by Víctor Guerin.
 He finished 25th in the championship.